Resilience-Engineering/resilience-tabletop/facilitation/guide.md

   - What questions do you have about the problem?
   - What factors are you considering in how you want to handle this problem?
   - What risks are you considering (this may be technical risks for cascading failures, or organizational risks like damage to reputation or economic loss or may be something else).
-  - At this point, who do you believe should be involved in this incident response?
+  - At this point, are all the people you believe should be involved in handling this incident response involved?
+If not, what roles are missing?
+Why?
   - How might involving those parties impact the incident response?
-  - As a manager you may not join every incident.
+  - Q for managers: As a manager you may not join every incident.
 At what point would you want to be made aware of this problem? (skip this question if you are an IC)
-  - As an incident responder, at what point would you bring in additional parties to the incident response?
+  - Q for ICs: As an incident responder, at what point would you bring in additional parties to the incident response?
 (Skip this question if you are a manager)
 - Phase 2 questions:
-  - How does this unexpected behavior change your perspective on the incident?
+  - How does this new unexpected behavior change your perspective on the incident?
   - What strategies might you take to minimize the risk to your company?
 What factors are you considering by using these strategies?
   - Since this is now public, with the information having gone out in marketing materials, how have your considerations changed?
 - Phase 3 questions: